Tom Davenport on the Analytics Gap in Healthcare

 Healthcare organizations that haven’t already started to implement analytics may never catch up, Davenport warns.
-“This is not an area where it’s going to be successful to take a fast-follower strategy, because it requires so much data, so much learning, and so much trial and error over time.”
+“This is not an area where it’s going to be successful to take a fast-follower strategy because it requires so much data, so much learning, and so much trial and error over time.”

 This episode is part of a special series of interviews with speakers at the AI Applications Summit produced by Corey Lane Partners.
-Check out the full show notes and other MoneyBall Medicine episodes at our website.
+Check out the full show notes and other MoneyBall Medicine episodes on our website.

 Please rate and review MoneyBall Medicine on Apple Podcasts!
 Here’s how to do that from an iPhone, iPad, or iPod touch:

 • Launch the “Podcasts” app on your device.
 If you can’t find this app, swipe all the way to the left on your home screen until you’re on the Search page.
 Tap the search field at the top and type in “Podcasts.”
 Apple’s Podcasts app should show up in the search results.